Are you pregnant?

 Until 1967 abortion was illegal in Britain, except to save the life of the mother.
 In 1967 Parliament passed the Abortion Act, which, it was said, would allow abortion for a few women who were in very difficult circumstances.
 The number of abortions performed the first year after the Abortion Act was passed has since risen dramatically.
 Now more than 200,000 babies are aborted each year.
 That's over 16,000 a month; nearly 4,000 a week; almost 600 each day.

-“Injury to the physical or mental health of the pregnant woman” were the grounds given for 180,794 of the 185,596 abortions carried out on residents of England and Wales (97 per cent).
+“Injury to the physical or mental health of the pregnant woman” was the ground given for 185,448 of the 189,859 abortions carried out on residents of England and Wales (98 per cent).
 The vast majority these terminations were reported as being performed because of a risk to the woman’s mental health.
-In other words, 97% of all abortions were “social abortions” performed on the grounds that “that the continuance of the pregnancy would involve risk, greater than if the pregnancy were terminated, of injury to the mental health of the pregnant woman.”
+In other words, 98% of all abortions were “social abortions” performed on the grounds that “that the continuance of the pregnancy would involve risk, greater than if the pregnancy were terminated, of injury to the mental health of the pregnant woman.”
 But a review published by the Academy of Medical Royal Colleges (AMRC) tells us that there is no evidence that the continuance of a pregnancy ever involves risk to the mental health of the mother that is ‘greater than if the pregnancy were terminated’.
 Peter Saunders, writing in Christian Medical Comment concludes that (then) 97% of UK abortions are technically illegal.
-Click here to read more.

 In 2014, for the first time, more abortions were performed medically (ie induced via a pill) than surgically, giving rise to concerns that abortion will be further regarded as just a form of contraception -